-Asus Zenfone AR combines Google Tango and Daydream VR in one
+Asus ZenFone AR combines Google Tango and Daydream VR in one

 - Qualcomm Snapdragon 821 processor

-- 23-megapixel camera (Sony IMX318 image sensor) with 4-axis OIS and 3-axis video stabilization, 4K video recording, improved low light mode
+- 23-megapixel camera (Sony IMX318 image sensor) with four-axis OIS and three-axis video stabilization, 4K video recording, improved low light mode